audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 There is one exception for these rules and that is if the class or method is from a `MVC` `Controller` as shown below.
 If a class inherits from a `Controller` or `ControllerBase` or if the method has Http Atrributes e.g. `HttpGet`.

+The code below will **NOT** trigger a warning since the methods are controller actions and therefore will be excluded.

 ```csharp
 public class TestClassController : Controller
 {